hooroo/http_api_tools/README.md

 Provides fast serialization/deserialization of models with simple model attribute definition in client apps.

-Based on the ID Based Json API Spec - http://jsonapi.org/format/#id-based-json-api
+Adheres to the ID Based Json API Spec - http://jsonapi.org/format/#id-based-json-api for serialization

-###Why?
-We tried using active model serializer and virtus for serialization and model attribute definition/coercion and found that they both performed inadequately for our needs.
-At this stage, this gem provides the stuff we need for a fraction of the performance footprint.

-We later discovered Restpack Serializer (https://github.com/RestPack/restpack_serializer) which provides most of what our serializer does with some differences in it's usage.
-We haven't done any performance comparisons at this stage.

 ## Installation